fuegovic/Starguard/README.md

 ## Features

-- User Validation: The bot verifies users who have used GitHub OAuth.
+- User Validation: The bot verifies users with GitHub OAuth.
-- Role Assignment: The bot assigns roles based on certain criteria.
+- Role Assignment: The bot assigns a role if the users have starred a specified repo.
 - Periodic Checks: The bot periodically checks the starred users.

 ## Installation